Chapter 16.20

 o.
 Sites intended for conditional uses within the underlying zone, such as commercial sites or other business establishments.

-4. Existing and proposed grading of the site indicating contours at two-foot intervals.
+3. Existing and proposed grading of the site indicating contours at two-foot intervals.

 C. Ownership Affidavit.
 An affidavit (certificate of clear title) that the applicant is the owner, the equitable owner, or authorized by the owner in writing to make application for the proposed development.

 E. Utility Plan.
-A map showing all the proposed locations of utilities including water and sewer storm drainage.
+A map showing all the proposed locations of utilities including water, sewer, and storm drainage.
 The gas, electrical and telecommunication lines are not a required element of the preliminary utility plans; however, off-site capacity of these systems shall be provided.
 The location and size of existing and proposed utility lines and facilities in or adjacent to the proposed development shall also be shown.

 F. Grading, Drainage, and Erosion Plan.
 A grading, drainage, and erosion plan shall be submitted.
 The report shall contain the drainage basin map and a plan view of the overall storm water system.
 The grading, drainage, and erosion plan shall address the following issues: description of features and hydrological conditions; drainage basin and subbasin; drainage facility design criteria; infrastructure design criteria; grading plan; and erosion control.
 Specifically, the report shall contain at a minimum the following information: